-Lorestan (Luristan) is one of Iran’s most underrated cities.
-Let’s face it, this region of Iran mostly gets overshadowed by tourism giants like Isfahan, Shiraz, and Tehran.
+Lorestan (Luristan) is one of Iran’s most underrated provinces.
+Let’s face it; this region of Iran mostly gets overshadowed by tourism giants like Isfahan, Shiraz, and Tehran.
 But the truth is, Lorestan does not receive the attention it so richly deserves.
 This beautiful province has as much natural and historical wonders to offers as Iran’s top tourist destinations.

-Lorestan is most famous for its primeval oak forests, waterfalls, and mountains.
-However, few people know that it is also one of the oldest civilizations.
-Not only in Iran but also in the five continents.
+Lorestan is most famous for its ancient oak forests, waterfalls, and mountains.
+However, few people know that it is also one of the oldest civilizations, not only in Iran but also in the five continents.

 Now, let’s get to know Lorestan better.
-This article will answer your most important questions about a trip to this beautiful part of Iran.
+This article will answer your most pressing questions about a trip to this beautiful part of Iran.

 Climate: It’s a province for all seasons.
 The northern parts are cold and mountainous.
 And, as you reach southern lands, it gets warm and relatively dry.
-Weather in summer is pleasantly warm and winters do not get bitingly cold; nothing you cannot manage with a good jacket!
-It is during spring and autumn though, that one can perfectly grasp the dazzling beauties of nature in Lorestan.
+Weather in summer is pleasantly warm, and winters do not get bitingly cold; nothing you cannot manage with a good jacket!
+It is during spring and autumn, though, that one can entirely grasp the dazzling beauties of nature in Lorestan.

 Access Routes: You name it!

-2) Train Ride: You can choose to stop either at Khorram Abas (Sepiddasht Station) or at Dorood.
+- 2) Train Ride: You can choose to stop either at Khorram Abas (Sepiddasht Station) or Dorood.
 Ticket fare: around 650,000 Rials.

 Managing your Time: Generally speaking, 2-4 days short trip is all the time you need for sightseeing in Lorestan and crossing out the must-see tourist attraction.
 However, if you are the explorer type, you are going to need much more time to dedicate to Lorestan for a thorough journey.